Shubham07022003/Verilog-Testbench-Cleaner/README.md

-# Verilog Testbench Cleaner

-A robust Python tool for cleaning Verilog/SystemVerilog testbench files using AST-level manipulation.
-This tool automatically removes test-specific code, variables, and parameters, leaving a clean template ready for your next test case.

-## 🎯 Overview

 The Verilog Testbench Cleaner is designed to automatically clean testbench files by removing all test-specific code while preserving the essential module structure.
 This is particularly useful when you need to: